yuvalmGS/gigaspaces-wiki-jekyll/xap97net/object-metadata.markdown

 If a property is commonly used in space queries, you can instruct the space to index that property for improved read performance.
 To do this, use the `\[SpaceIndex\]` attribute, and specify `Type=SpaceIndexType.Basic`.

 {% highlight java %}
 public class Person
 {
     [SpaceIndex(Type=SpaceIndexType.Basic)]
     public string UserID {...}
 }
 {% endhighlight %}

-{info:title=Indexing Pros and Cons}
+{% info title=Indexing Pros and Cons %}
 Indexing a property speeds up queries which use the property, but slows down write operations for that object (since the space needs to index the property).
-For that reason, indexing is off by default, and it's up to the user to decide which fields should be indexed. {info}
+For that reason, indexing is off by default, and it's up to the user to decide which fields should be indexed.
+{% endinfo %}

 # Unique Constraints